 “Four hundred?”
 Oilon repeated.
 He turned to Vere.
 “I don’t think there’s been a gathering of the barbarians in those numbers since the last Ebereen border war.
 And that was what, two hundred years ago?”

-Vere nodded, but gestured for the rider to continue.
+Vere nodded, thoughtful, but gestured for the rider to continue.
 He swallowed and did so.
 “It would have been…yesterday evening,” he figured.
 “Just before the sun went down, when the stars were first coming out.
 At first we thought it was a trick of the shadow, but then the scouts came fleeing into the outpost, pursued by arrows, saying that the savages were on the move, heading right for us.
 The commander ordered me and two others to make like the wind to let you know here what was going on.
 He said – “ the rider swallowed again, and then mastered himself – “he said that he intended to hold the post as long as possible, but that he would only be able to slow down so many.”

 “You did well,” Oilon told the rider.
 He glanced at Vere, and when the Guardcaptain shook his head slightly, he turned back to the rider.
-“Go see your horse cared for, and find yourself some vittles and a quiet place to rest.
+“Go see your horse cared for and find yourself some vittles and a quiet place to rest.
 You’ll need your strength soon enough, I’m sure.”
 The rider managed a relieved salute, and then retired, leaving Vere and Oilon alone in the tent.

 Vere was long in answering.
-“The border post will be safe enough, unless things get out of hand or the commander does something foolish.
-Those tribesmen aren’t there to start an invasion of Dervate or the Union.
-They must be responding to the starfall.
+“The border post will be safe enough, unless things get out of hand, or the commander does something foolish.
+Those tribesmen aren’t there to start an invasion of Dervate or the Union; they must be responding to the starfall.
 But why?
 Why are they so interested in it?
 If I could understand that, so many pieces would fall into place…” he shook his head.
 “Four hundred men, even hardened nomads, won’t be able to move quickly or subtly, especially as it sounds that they have their families with them.
 Under normal circumstances, it’s a two-day ride from the border; our poor scout must have just about killed his horse getting here so fast.
 We’ll be safe enough for today, I figure.
 Probably the next day, too, but I don’t want to risk it.
 By dawn tomorrow, I want us breaking camp, and retreating back towards Merolate by noon.”

 “We’re just going to let them have the starfall?”
 Oilon asked.

 “As I told Ediplun, the starfall isn’t worth loss of life, not to us.
 It seems it might well be to the tribesman,” Vere said.
 “Unless the Prime tells me otherwise, I’m inclined to let them have it.
-Certainly I’m not going to stage a reckless action here.
+I’m certainly not going to stage a reckless action here.
 If we end up needing to expel the savages back to the Territories, then we’ll muster the province militias and come back here in force.”

 “Understood,” Oilon agreed, “though I’m sure that Ediplun and his scholars won’t be too happy to have to leave so soon.”